1211ciel/node/words.md

 The bathroom is for President exclusive use.
 The bathroom is for President exclusive use.
 The bathroom is for President exclusive use.
+The bathroom is for President exclusive use.
+The bathroom is ofr President exclusive use.

+exclusive exclusive exclusive exclusive exclusive exclusive exclusive exclusive exclusive exclusive exclusive exclusive exclusive exclusive exclusive exclusive exclusive exclusive exclusive exclusive
+The bathroom is for President exclusive use.
+The bathroom is for President exclusive use.
+The bathroom is for President exclusive use.
+The bathroom is for President exclusive use.
+The bathroom is for President exclusive use.

+exclusive exclusive exclusive exclusive exclusive exclusive exclusive exclusive exclusive exclusive exclusive exclusive exclusive exclusive exclusive exclusive exclusive exclusive exclusive exclusive
+The bathroom is for President exclusive use.
+The bathroom is for President exclusive use.
+The bathroom is for President exclusive use.
 The bathroom is for Persident exclusive use.
 The bathroom is for Persident exclusive use.

 immigrant 移民
+immigrant immigrant immigrant immigrant immigrant immigrant immigrant immigrant immigrant immigrant immigrant immigrant immigrant immigrant immigrant immigrant immigrant immigrant immigrant immigrant
+Mnay residents in this area are new immigrants.
+Many residents in this area are new immigrants.
+Many residents in this area are new immigrants.
+Many residents in this area are new immigrants.
+Many residents in this area are new immigrants.

 immigrant immigrant immigrant immigrant immigrant immigrant immigrant immigrant immigrant immigrant immigrant immigrant immigrant immigrant immigrant